 There Are Many Features And Accessories That Can Be Added To Your Printer

 Features such as automatic duplexing, automatic document feeders for multi-page packets that print both sides of a page in a single pass, and finishing accessories that staple, fold, bind, and hole punch can be used to create finished packets, booklets, magazines, or pages for notebooks.
 Before you purchase a printer decide which features would benefit your personal business needs.

 Waltz Can Help You With Printers, MFPs, and Scanners

 Whether your firm is ready to replace or just looking to add a new printer, the tips above should set you on the right track.
-You can also check out our stock or contact us for a free print assessment.
+If you need more help you can always contact us for a free print assessment.